-You Cannot Hire Help as a Cottage Food Operator in Florida
+You Cannot Hire Help according to the Florida Cottage Food Law

 Review the Florida Cottage Food Law document and contact them at 850-245-5520 if you have questions.